JordanKeiTaylor/cpp_tutorial/tutorial.md

 Build the project and start a local simulation.
 You should see the entities moving up and to the right.

-###Feature 4: Now, use your C++ knowledge to implement a more complex EntityWrapper class that moves the entities towards a present destination
+###Feature 4: Now, use your C++ knowledge to implement a more complex EntityWrapper class.
+That class will move the entities towards a present destination

-What if we wanted to implement more complex, destination to destination movement of the example entities?
-Like any action that happens in simulation steps, we would do this by changing the worker code we've written.

-To add a destination to the example entities, we could add a destination field to our local ExampleEntityclass.
+To add a destination to the example entities, we could add a destination Component to our local ExampleEntityclass.
 (To start, we'll set a random destination).

-Then, every run of the game loop, we could send an update to Spatial to move the entity towards the destination we have saved for it locally.
-This has the implication that when the entity crosses boundaries, it will be assigned a new destination.
-If we wanted to change that, we could save the destination in Spatial as a component field, rather than simply maintaining it locally.
+Then, to simulate entity movement, we would send repeated updates to Spatial to rewrite the entity's Position at intermdiate positions between the origin and the destination.
+This approach would imply that when the entity crosses boundaries, it would be assigned a new destination.
+If we wanted to change that, we could save the destination in Spatial, as a component field, rather than simply maintaining it locally in our worker code.

 For now, try modifying your ExampleEntity class so that it saves a destination for each entity.
 Add a step function that moves the entity towards the destination every game loop.